Procedures Risks & Benefits

 Bleeding can present problematically in three different ways in spinal surgery.
 It can present as a generalised ooze that can lower the blood circulating in the system and also increase the risk of infection.
 It can present as a large blood clot that can place pressure on the nerves or wounds or in the neck can compromise the airway and threaten life.
 Finally, it can cause sudden life threatening bleeding during procedures in close vicinity to major blood vessels, particularly in anterior lumbar or thoracic surgery.

 There are then more common and minor complications that are emphasized according the procedure discussed and the individual concerns.
 Some example of risks that are commonly discussed in common spinal procedures (and usually self-limiting) include:

 In injections - changes due to hormone swings (including sleeplessness), muscle aches and sunburn type sensitivity on the skin.

-In anterior neck surgery - changes in swallowing, voice, ongoing facet pain.
+In anterior neck surgery - airway swelling and obstruction (in first 2-3 days); changes in swallowing, voice, ongoing facet pain.